Filip Misolic: 2024–2025: Major debut and third round, top 100

 Ranked No. 241, he made his Grand Slam debut at the 2024 French Open after qualifying for the main draw, and defeated lucky loser Otto Virtanen in five sets.
-As a result he moved more than 50 positions up, back into the top 200 in the rankings on 10 June 2024.
+As a result, he moved more than 50 positions up, back into the top 200 in the rankings on 10 June 2024.

 He also qualified for the 2024 Croatia Open Umag but lost to Dušan Lajović in the first round.

 He reached the final at the 2025 Tenerife Challenger II, but lost to Pablo Carreno Busta.

 Ranked No. 232 at the 2025 Țiriac Open, Misolic qualified for the main draw and defeated Alexander Shevchenko and eight seed Camilo Ugo Carabelli to reach his second ATP quarterfinal.
-As a result he moved close to 40 positions up in the rankings and returned to the top 200 on 7 April 2025.
+As a result, he moved close to 40 positions up in the rankings and returned to the top 200 on 7 April 2025.

 Misolic won his third ATP Challenger title at the 2025 Prague Open, defeating Guy den Ouden in the final.

 Misolic qualified for the main draw of the 2025 French Open, defeating again second qualifying seed Alexander Shevchenko.
 Misolic defeated Yunchaokete Bu, and 27th seed Denis Shapovalov in five sets, to reach a major third round for the first time in his career.
 He lost to sixth seed Novak Djokovic in the third round in straight sets.

 At the 30th edition of the Enea Poznań Open, Misolic defeated Dalibor Svrcina 6–2, 6–0 in the singles final in just 75 minutes, the third Austrian player in history to win the ATP Challenger 100 event.

 At the 2025 Nordea Open he reached his first ATP quarterfinal of the season, defeating defending champion Nuno Borges after saving three match points.
-As a result he reached the top 100 in the singles rankings on 21 July 2025.
+As a result, he reached the top 100 in the singles rankings on 21 July 2025.

 Performance timeline

-Current through the 2025 Wimbledon Championships.
+Current through the 2026 Australian Open.